willwade/MacroServerMac/README.md

 #####Run the app
 Download [this zip file](http://macroservermac.s3.amazonaws.com/MacroServerMac.zip) containing the application.
 Double click it to run it.
 Thats it.
 Note there is very little in the way of an interface.
 The most useful thing about this front-end app is the ability to quit it if something goes wrong.
 NB: Don't run the app twice!

-(Note that all log files are stored in ~/Library/Logs/MacroServerMac.log (The Library directory is hidden by default on Lion upwards.
-[Follow these steps](http://osxdaily.com/2011/07/22/access-user-library-folder-in-os-x-lion/) to open the directory required.
-Just double clicking on the .log file should open it in the console log viewer.)

 ####On your PC (the "Client")####
 Next, go to your PC with MindExpress (make sure its a recent version) and open [this jmm file](http://macroservermac.s3.amazonaws.com/keyboard_mac.jmm).